Graduate Spotlight - Luke Mroczenski

-From the start, Luke decided to apply for a part-time tutoring job in Mid-State’s LiNK, just to round out his college experience and use his math skills for good.
+From the start, Luke decided to apply for a part-time tutoring job in Mid-State’s Academic Learning Center, just to round out his college experience and use his math skills for good.
 Little did he know that this one application would turn into academic coaching and even teaching a math course for Mid-State.
 "I was actually able to sit down with the dean of general education, which at a huge university I imagine I wouldn't have gotten that chance,” he says.

 Even as Luke’s love of teaching was reignited, he happily progressed through his associate degree program, developing and honing his surveying skills while forming some of the best memories of his time at Mid-State with other students in the Civil Technology Club and at professional conferences and fundraising events.
 He also appreciated having instructors with real-world experience in civil engineering, who frequently passed on that experience to their students.
 “They break down the curriculum really well and are really available,” he says.